-If you cannot change the desktop wallpaper or set a new image as your desktop wallpaper, you can easily enable the desktop background change by making the appropriate changes to Group Policy or Registry. .
+Suppose you cannot change the desktop wallpaper or set a new image as your desktop wallpaper.
+In that case, you can easily enable the desktop background change by making the appropriate changes to Group Policy or Registry.

-If the Personal section of Settings shows the message “Some of your installation to your organization” managed, it’s probably because changing desktop wallpaper has been disabled in Group Policy or Registry.
+Suppose the Personal section of Settings shows the message “Some of your installation to your organization” managed.
+In that case, it’s probably because changing desktop wallpaper has been disabled in Group Policy or Registry.

 Cannot change desktop wallpaper

-Before starting, please check if you have installed and third-party custom software and if it is restricting you from changing your desktop wallpaper.
-If so remove it and restart your Windows computer.
+Before starting, please check if you have installed and third-party custom software and restrict you from changing your desktop wallpaper.
+If so, remove it and restart your Windows computer.

 2] Open Power Setting in Control Panel.
 Open Power Options> Select your power plan> Change plan settings> Change advanced power settings> Expand the Desktop background settings option> Expand Slide show.

 Make sure that the Plugin option is set to Available.

 3] If the above option fails, your TranscodedWallpaper.jpg file might be corrupted.

 Open explorer and type the following code in the address bar and press Enter: